drawing relating to different historical periods

 the history of hair restoration starts in japan

 The history of hair transplantation dates back to 1930 in Japan.
-Dr. Sasagawa is considered to be the first to make attempts to transplant hair follicles into human skin.
+The dermatologist Dr. Masao Sasagawa is considered to be the first to attempt to transplant hair follicles into human skin.
+Sadly, Sasagawa passed away shortly after beginning his studies into hair transplantation.

 The Origins of the Strip Technique